Grilled Shrimp Salad

 • Slide the shrimp, top to bottom, onto kabob sticks.
 This keeps them straight while grilling and makes them easy to turn over.

-• Grill baskets, which have a top hinged to a bottom, stainless steel cooking surface with a handle.
+• Grill baskets, which have a top hinged to the bottom of a stainless steel cooking surface with a handle.
 Easy to stack small items inside and grill them as one.

 • Grill tray, which looks like a frying pan with holes, so you can cook inside of it allowing the heat and essence from the fire to cook and flavor.